Nature-Based Solutions Team Insights

 We observe a variety of things whether it is in a native planting, natural regeneration or an exotic transition to native forest scenario.
 The most interesting observations during field work occur in our vegetation assessments.
 This is where we forage through dense bush and gorse to find regenerating natives.
 In some cases we have to chop through gorse with our mini electric saw pruner to find our way to the sample point which is a fun challenge and typically very rewarding when you find an abundance of native seedlings under the gorse.

 Another factor to our field work is observing if there is any pest sign, whether it be pug marks from deer, uprooting of soil and vegetation from pigs, or 45 degree cut marks on stems from hare.
-We also observe pest traps in action such as the AT220 traps (automatic pest trap).
+We also monitor pest traps in action such as the AT220 traps (automatic pest trap).

 In some cases we need to take measurements from forests such as the diameter at breast height (DBH) and the height of the trees (m).
 To do this we use a diameter tape measure and we use a vertex laser instrument for tall trees and a height pole for smaller trees.